LaureZanna/website/content/project/machinelearning.md

 +++

-Big data is ubiquitious in many areas of science- we have recently used a range of machine-learning algorihtms to tackle several problems in climate such as forecasting using neural networks, or parametrization using super-resolution imaging.
+Big data is ubiquitious in many areas of science - we have recently used a range of machine-learning algorihtms to tackle problems in climate such as forecasting using neural networks, or parametrization using super-resolution imaging.
 Stay tuned for more projects and details soon... or be in touch if you are interested in